Though most people associate arthritis with old age, the disorder can also affect young people in their 30s, 20s and even teens.

 The symptoms of arthritis in teenagers and young people start as simple joint pain, particularly in the knees.
 Teens will have pain, sometimes swelling or sometimes limping without pain.

 If knee pain does not go away on its own or with the help of physical therapy, it may be caused by OCD.
-Dr. Polousky suggests that any knee pain that lasts for weeks or months be evaluated with an X-ray.
+If an athlete experiences any knee pain that lasts for weeks or months, they should see an orthopedic specialist and have an X-ray.
 Early treatment may help prevent injuries from getting worse.

 New treatments for arthritis in young people